mart0/company-bday-guests/README.md

 Other endpoints:

-* /_healthcheck - see if the application is up and running.
+* /_healthcheck - check if the application is up and running.
 It also prints the currenty version of the application.

 ## Running Unit Tests